Thriving (Aging) In Place Services for Older Adults

 Approximately 40% of the people LifeSTEPS serves are older adults.
 Our primary emphasis is to help these residents age-in-place for as long as possible.

-There are multiple benefits that accompany aging-in-place.
+There are multiple benefits that accompany Thriving (Aging) in-Place.
 First, older adults experience independence, freedom and autonomy.

 Along with this independence, they belong to vibrant communities that feature community events and socials.
 Combined, these benefits help older adults to fend off depression, which is often a result from isolation and a feeling of helplessness.
-LifeSTEPS supports aging-in-place by providing these services:
+LifeSTEPS supports Thriving (Aging) In Place by providing these services:

 - Emergency assistance (crisis intervention)

-- Education programs (includes health and wellbeing, financial education, physical activity)
+- Education programs (includes health and wellness, financial education, physical activity)

 - Social programs/events/celebrations